Antipodean Resistance

 Antipodean Resistance (AR) is an Australian neo-Nazi hate group.
 The group, formed in October 2016, uses the slogan "We're the Hitlers you've been waiting for" and makes use of Nazi symbols such as the swastika and the Nazi salute.
 AR's logo features the Black Sun and Totenkopf (death's head) with an Akubra hat, a laurel wreath and a swastika.

 Antipodean Resistance promotes and incites hatred and violence, distributing racist, homophobic and antisemitic posters and propaganda.
-In 2018 its website was shut down by its hosting provider.
-ASIO, the Australian national security organisation, has been monitoring the group since at least 2017.
+In 2018, its website was shut down by its hosting provider.
+ASIO, Australia's national security agency, has been monitoring the group since at least 2017.

 History

-Antipodean Resistance was formed on the now-defunct Iron March website, which was a far-right website describing itself as a fascist social network, and which appears to have been home to many white supremacists, neo-Nazis and other right-wing extremists.
+Antipodean Resistance (AR) was formed on the now-defunct Iron March website, which was a far-right website describing itself as a fascist social network, and which appears to have been home to many white supremacists, neo-Nazis and other right-wing extremists.
 Members of the website formed groups such as Atomwaffen Division and Antipodean Resistance.
+Tim Heibach (aka Xav, aka Mathew Baston, aka Matty B) was a founding member of Antipodean Resistance, and other members included Jacob Hersant.

 Racist vandalism

 AR has attracted attention for its Nazi-inspired vandalism in major cities in Australia.
-It has targeted schools in Melbourne with significant ethnic minority populations, placing posters carrying the message "Keep Australia White" along with racial slurs targeting Aboriginal and Torres Strait Islander people, Chinese Australians and African Australians which were described as "vile and disgusting" by Victorian education minister James Merlino.
-The group also placed a series of Chinese-language posters at universities threatening Chinese students with deportation.
+It has targeted schools in Melbourne with significant ethnic minority populations, placing posters carrying messages such as "Keep Australia White" and "Australia For The White Man" along with several other racial slurs targeting Aboriginal and Torres Strait Islander people, Chinese Australians and African Australians which were described as "vile and disgusting" by the Victorian education minister James Merlino.
+The group also placed a series of Chinese-language posters at numerous university campuses threatening Chinese students with deportation.

 Homophobic propaganda

-In the lead-up to the Australian Marriage Law Postal Survey AR targeted churches, universities and public places with homophobic propaganda linking same-sex marriage and paedophilia.
+In the lead-up to the Australian Marriage Law Postal Survey, AR targeted churches, universities and public places with homophobic propaganda linking same-sex marriage and paedophilia.